ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Heart Failure - Pathophysiology and Diagnosis.md

 	- ![[HFRaasMechanism.png]]
 - **Vasodilatory HORMONE**
 	- number of counterregulatory hormones are upregulated and exert beneficial effects on the heart, kidney, and vasculature.
-	- natriuretic peptides (atrial natriuretic peptide -ANP and B-type natriuretic peptide-BNP), prostaglandins (prostaglandin E1 [PGE1] and prostacyclin [PGI2]), bradykinin, adrenomedullin, and nitric
+	- natriuretic peptides (atrial natriuretic peptide -ANP and B-type natriuretic peptide-BNP) --> stored and released from atria and ventricle
+	- prostaglandins (prostaglandin E1--PGE1 and
+	- prostacyclin--PGI2),
+	- bradykinin,
+	- adrenomedullin, and

-oxide.
+	- nitric oxide.